 At Baird Mandalas Brockstedt & Federico, we understand how difficult the days, weeks, and months following a nursing malpractice error can be.
 You do not have to live with the ramifications of this negligence; you have rights.

 We were recently named to the Lawdragon 500 Leading Plaintiff Consumer Lawyers for our industry-leading work and the impactful results our team has obtained for our clients.
-Let our seasoned medical malpractice attorneys help you.
+Let our seasoned nursing error lawyers help you.